KSAH-42/RabbitOM/README.md

 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications
 * Support RTP 2435 - frame parsing (MJPEG) : reconstruct the picture from packets (new implementation)

-➡️ The current implementation used the .net Framework 4.8 and not .net core
+➡️ The current implementation is only based on the .net Framework 4.8

 ➡️ RTP H264 and RTP HVEC the new implementation is actually in progress